 Which are the first cards you should get as you start your journey into Canadian credit card travel hacking?
 With such a cornucopia of options choosing the right card may seem overwhelming.
-And it can be… or you can apply the KISS principle.
-Keep it stupid and simple.
+And it can be… or you can apply the KISS principle: Keep It Simple and Stupid.

-Assuming that Canadian credit card hacking is for you, then churn as many credit cards with sign up bonus (with minimal fees and minimum spends) to meet your travel goals.
+Assuming that Canadian credit card hacking is for you, the first thing you need to do is decide where you want to go (and therefore which reward program is right for you); then determine how many points/miles you will need; finally churn as many credit cards with sign up bonus as you need to meet your travel goals.

 - Limit the types of reward programs (e.g., hotel points, airline points, convertible points) you collect, to make it easier to collect enough in one program to be useful.